 PR.com: Right.
 Well, I'm Jewish myself.

-Gene Simmons: Well, German Nazi Holocaust is different than
+Gene Simmons: Well, German Nazi Holocaust is different than the Turkish Armenian Holocaust.

 Gene Simmons: You see what I mean?

 PR.com: She was in a Nazi concentration camp, correct?

 PR.com: When did she end up in Israel, and then how did the family eventually come to emigrate to the United States?